-I worked at the Center for Biomedical Informatics Research, in the School of Medicine, where I was primarily involved in the Protégé project.
-I steered the research activities of the Protégé group, and I coordinated and led projects to build enterprise knowledge graphs with industrial collaborators.
-I organized and taught the Protégé Short Course on building, reasoning, and querying ontologies with Protégé and WebProtégé.
+At the Stanford Center for Biomedical Informatics Research I was involved in the Protégé and CEDAR projects.
+I steered the research activities of the Protégé group, and coordinated and led projects to build enterprise knowledge graphs with industrial collaborators.
+I helped organizing and teaching the Protégé Short Course on building, reasoning, and querying ontologies with Protégé and WebProtégé.

 I worked in the Protégé and the Center for Expanded Data Annotation and Retrieval (CEDAR) projects, led by Mark Musen.
-I developed Protégé extensions that allow users to collaboratively build OWL ontologies using Protégé.
-These extensions are used in the development of the National Cancer Institute Thesaurus.
-I built tools for transforming data from spreadsheets and forms into ontology statements.
+My role involved developing tools for building and populating ontologies from spreadsheet and form data, and Protégé extensions to enable collaboratively building ontologies using Protégé Desktop v5+.
+These extensions were designed and used for the development of the National Cancer Institute Thesaurus.

 I worked on an N8 Consortium project to build an intelligent system for browsing and discovering scientific equipment.
 This project involved the development of an OWL ontology to describe scientific equipment available within institutions of the N8 Consortium, and a prototype Web application for faceted-browsing of equipment based on the ontology.
 This project was supervised by Robert Stevens.